Sowing the Seeds of Hope

 For more information about the program:

 This program was very successful in gaining the trust of the farming community.
-In part, this was accomplished by employing outreach workers familiar with agricultural life, culture and barriers faced by farm workers and their families.
+In part, this was accomplished by employing outreach workers familiar with agricultural life and culture, in addition to the barriers to assistance faced by farm workers and their families.

 SSoH partnered with AgriWellness to provide many administrative expert functions such as grant writing, data collection, evaluation, and most importantly, agricultural mental health issues.